The new majority experiences some tough 'growing' pains

 Breaking News Emails

-WASHINGTON — Just over two months into the new Congress, House Democrats are suddenly confronting the kinds of major challenges that often come with majority rule and facing internal fractures on highly-charged issues that are distracting from the leadership's strategic objectives.
+WASHINGTON — Just over two months into the new Congress, House Democrats are confronting the kinds of major challenges that often come with majority rule and facing internal fractures on highly charged issues that are distracting from the leadership's strategic objectives.

 A series of conflicts in recent weeks is dividing the party along ideological lines and presenting fresh obstacles, not only for those at the top but also new members who were elected in more conservative districts as well as those who were swept into office on a progressive wave.

 The internal firestorm is not only a rhetorical headache but is also distracting from the Democrats’ legislative objectives.
-Instead of garnering attention for their signature bill expected to pass this week to reduce the amount of money in politics and restore faith in the voting process, which was already delayed by the government shutdown, they are trying to tamp down dissent — on controversial statements about Israel, demands for impeachment and votes taken by vulnerable new members.
+Instead of garnering attention for a bill expected to pass this week to reduce the amount of money in politics and restore faith in the voting process, which was already delayed by the government shutdown, Democrats are trying to tamp down dissent — on statements about Israel, demands for impeachment and votes taken by vulnerable new members.

 Some party leaders say the rifts have been overblown.

-“I don’t accept the premise that we’re divided,” said Rep. Hakeem Jeffries, D-N.Y., the Democratic Caucus Chair.
+“I don’t accept the premise that we’re divided,” said Rep. Hakeem Jeffries of New York, the Democratic caucus chair.
 “We are untied around the fact that we’re going to continue to fight for the people.
 That’s what we’re united around.”

 Resolution condemning anti-Semitism 'swamping democrats' message'March 6, 201909:26

-The measure was supposed to be voted on this week but it's still unclear when it will be brought to the floor as members are still trying to reach consensus.Some Jewish members are demanding a vote on a resolution denouncing anti-Semitism similar to the one previously offered by Republicans and passed after Rep. Omar made other controversial remarks about Jewish influence in politics.
+The measure was supposed to be voted on this week but it's still unclear when it will be brought to the floor as members were tried to reach consensus.Some Jewish members are demanding a vote on a resolution denouncing anti-Semitism similar to the one previously offered by Republicans and passed after Omar made other remarks about Jewish influence in politics.
 Rep. Debbie Wasserman Schultz, D-Fla., was emphatic when she said a resolution focused on anti-Semitism is necessary.
 “Unfortunately,” she added.

 A second front in the internal battle is emerging around possible impeachment proceedings.
 House leaders, including key committee chairmen, have been adamant about their desire to conduct investigations before making such a determination.
 But some new back-benchers are demanding a more aggressive approach.

-Rep. Rashida Tlaib, D-Mich., who was admonished in January for saying at a private gathering that the House was going to “impeach the mother f---er,” held a rally on Capitol Hill with activists on Wednesday pushing for immediate impeachment proceedings.
+Rep. Rashida Tlaib, D-Mich., who was admonished in January for saying at a private gathering that House Democrats were going to “impeach the mother f---er,” held a rally on Capitol Hill on Wednesday with activists pushing for immediate impeachment proceedings.
 "We saw record turnout in an election year where people wanted to elect the jury that would begin the impeachment proceedings to Donald Trump," she said.

-Jeffries, a member of leadership, maintains that impeachment is “premature," but allows that each member has his or her own constituency,
+Jeffries, a member of leadership, maintains that impeachment is “premature," but allows that each member has their own constituency.

-“There’s 435 voting members of this congress, so that means there are 435 independent contractors accountable only to communities there were elected to represent,” Jeffries said.
+“There’s 435 voting members of this Congress, so that means there are 435 independent contractors accountable only to communities they were elected to represent,” Jeffries said.

 Rep. Tlaib announces plan to file Trump impeachment resolutionMarch 6, 201900:49